-At Schwartz Law Firm LLC in Metairie and Baton Rouge, our workers' compensation attorneys have over 25 years of combined experience protecting the rights of injured workers in southeast Louisiana.
-We find that many clients have similar initial questions about workers' compensation, so we have decided to provide answers here.
+At Schwartz Law Firm LLC, with offices in Metairie and Baton Rouge, our workers’ compensation attorneys have over 25 years of combined experience protecting the rights of injured workers in southeast Louisiana.
+We find that many clients have similar initial questions about Louisiana workers’ compensation, so we have decided to provide answers here.

 Please call us anytime at 504-266-0253 or toll free at 800-711-9366 or email us to speak with one of our lawyers in a free consultation.
 We are available 24/7.